 It’s also worth noting that there’s also a parallel 30% transfer bonus from Amex MR points to Hilton Honors during the same period.
 The standard transfer ratio is 1:1, so under the 30% bonus, you’ll get an effective transfer ratio of 1:1.3.

 However, it’s almost never a good idea to transfer your MR points to Hilton Honors, because they lose a lot of value along the process.

 We’d value Hilton Honors points at 0.6 cents per point (CAD), so if you were to transfer 1,000 MR points and earn 1,300 Hilton Honors points, they’d be worth about $7.80.
 But those 1,000 MR points would’ve been worth at least $10 in the first place, so you’re actually losing value by initiating this transfer.

-Others may decide to keep their MR points for the purposes of flight redemptions – for them, the 30% transfer bonus on the hotel side would be merely a nice backup option this month.
+Others may decide to keep their MR points for the purposes of flight redemptions – for them, the 25% transfer bonus on the hotel side would be merely a nice backup option during this month-long period.

 If you fall in the latter camp, keep in mind that not only will there be excellent value in redeeming for free hotel nights, but Marriott Bonvoy’s 40+ airline transfer partners also greatly expand the possibilities for redeeming MR points towards amazing flight experiences as well.